 Islands of the Great Barrier Reef Cairns Australia

-Frankland Islands Cruise and Dive offers visitors to Tropical North Queensland an unforgettably exclusive Great Barrier Reef experience.
+The Frankland Islands offers visitors to Tropical North Queensland an unforgettably exclusive Great Barrier Reef experience.

-Frankland Islands Cruise and Dive set themselves apart from other reef tour operators in that they are the only company able to visit this spectacular group of five breathtaking continental islands surrounded by fringing coral reef.
+The Frankland Islands set themselves apart from other reef tours in that there is only one boat able to visit this spectacular group of five breathtaking continental islands surrounded by fringing coral reef.

-Normanby Island is the largest of the Frankland Islands, and is the destination for guests aboard the Frankland Islands Cruise and Dive full day Great Barrier Reef trip.
-The island boasts an abundance of plant and wildlife species, vibrant and colourful rainforest which is met by beautiful, unspoilt beaches and brilliant coral gardens which are home to tropical fish, giant clams and, most notably, green sea turtles; a popular calling card for Frankland Islands Cruise and Dive and one which takes pride of place in adorning their logo.
+Normanby Island is the largest of the Frankland Islands, and is the destination for guests aboard the Frankland Islands Dive & Snorkel Tour for a full day Great Barrier Reef trip.
+The island boasts an abundance of plant and wildlife species, vibrant and colourful rainforest which is met by beautiful, unspoilt beaches and brilliant coral gardens which are home to tropical fish, giant clams and, most notably, green sea turtles; a popular calling card for Frankland Islands and a number one attraction for our adventurous divers and snorkellers.

 With maximum daily passenger numbers of 100, and a high crew to passenger ratio, a Great Barrier Reef day trip to the Frankland Islands ensures you an intimate, personal and unforgettable experience tropical Island experience from Cairns.

 Activities for the Day